Vivicorp-AWS/aws-cdk-lambda-layer-builder/README.md

 This repo is forked from [aws-samples/aws-cdk-lambda-layer-builder](https://github.com/aws-samples/aws-cdk-lambda-layer-builder) in order to add more Python versions support to this useful but seems been abandoned project.
 I didn't test it precisely but just make it able to work.

+The changes made after the fork is only adding more Python versions to match the [supported runtimes](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html#runtimes-supported) at this time (2025-11-11), and removes the unsupported ones.

-Feel free to fork it but 🚨 USE AT YOUR OWN RISK! 🚨 And please understand that I may not be able to support this project long-term, so I won't accept any issue/bug report. 🙇🏻
+Feel free to use or fork this project, but please 🚨 **USE AT YOUR OWN RISK!** 🚨 And please understand that I may not be able to support this project long-term, so I won't accept any issue/bug report. 🙇🏻

 ## Original Project Introduction